perxpective/Cybersecurity-Therapy/EHD/Practical/EHD Practical 1b - Network Protocols.md

 net.show
 ```

-> :information_source: Type `help` to see available commands and modules and to see which services are running
+> Type `help` to see available commands and modules and to see which services are running

 `net.probe` searches for other hosts in the same network.